ecobost/cnn4brca/log.md

 * Rewrite some parts of proposal (introduction, objectives, methodology)

 ### To do
+* Investigate and write the features of the database and its labelling.
+* Decide how to obtain the small crops from the big mammograms
+* Write software to automatically obtain the small crops from the mammogram
 * Update LaTex template to thesis template
-* Investigate and write the features of the database and its labelling.
 * Choose software (probably Caffe)

 ### Questions